cue-lang/cue/doc/tutorial/kubernetes/README.md

 ### Conclusions Manual Configuration

-We have shown that we can further compact our configuration by manually optimizing template files.
+We have shown that we can further compact a configuration by manually optimizing template files.
 However, we have also shown that the manual optimizition only gives a marginal benefit with respect to the quick-and-dirty semi-automatic reduction.